How You're Connected

 Reviews

-Hear from participants who’ve learned with Dr Surekha Prabhu—insights into his teaching style, strengths, and impact.
+Feedback from participants who've learned with Dr Surekha Prabhu.

 Coming into this course, I had some prior exposure to the subject from field work, but the material helped tighten a few gaps that tend to get glossed over on the rig.
 The sections on shale shakers and hydrocyclones were especially relevant, with a clear explanation of cut point versus flow rate and how that impacts low-gravity solids buildup and overall mud rheology.
 Centrifuge operation was also covered at a practical level, including when it actually makes sense to run one versus just increasing dilution, which mirrors real industry tradeoffs.
 One challenge was mentally reconciling the “ideal” solids control setup with edge cases like high ROP intervals where shaker screens plug quickly and crews are tempted to downsize screens just to keep circulating.
 The course addressed that tension reasonably well and tied it back to downstream impacts like ECD and mud weight creep.
 A practical takeaway was being more disciplined about tracking particle size distribution trends instead of reacting only when viscosity spikes.
 That system-level view—how poor solids control drives chemical costs and drilling risk—felt aligned with practical engineering demands.